uutzinger/BioMedicalSensorBoard/Thermistor_Board/assembly.md

 | ADC_ATTEN_DB_6      |   6 dB         | 0.15 to 1.175 V |
 | **ADC_ATTEN_DB_11** |  11 dB         | 0.15 to 2.45 V  |

 Also the bridge resistors should be changed so that R1 and R3 resistor is 20k and R3 is 10k.
-This would allow more accurate measurement of temperature in physiogical range.
+This would allow more accurate measurement of temperature in physiological range.

 ## Soldering

 Attach color coded wires to the IO pads.
 E.g. red for power, black or green for ground and blue or white for digital input/output and yellow for analog wires.

-You can insert the wires into the hbloles (perpendicular) or or you can attach a short piece of the wires on top of the pad (perpendicular).
+You can insert the wires into the through holes (perpendicular) or or you can attach a short piece of the wires on top of the pad (perpendicular).

-Suggested connecctions for the Sparkfun Thing Plus (USB-C) and the Adafruit Feather ESP32-S3 are given below.
+Suggested connections for the Sparkfun Thing Plus (USB-C) and the Adafruit Feather ESP32-S3 are given below.

 ### Connections

-Analog input needs to be on same ADC unit in order to use fast contiunous ADC on ESP32.
+Analog input needs to be on same ADC unit in order to use fast continuous ADC on ESP32.
 On Adafruit Feather ESP32-S3 we have only 5 pins available for ADC1 and two are also used for I2C.
 In addition ESP32-S3 has maximum sample rate of 83kHz where as Thing Plus ESP32 has 2MHz